sailfish009/openstructure/modules/mol/base/doc/entity.rst

   .. attribute:: type

      Describes the type of the chain.

-See :ref:`chaintype`.
+     :type: :class:`ChainType`.

   .. attribute:: description